Ruuybarbosajr/mysql-one-for-all/README.md

-# Boas vindas ao repositório do projeto One For All!
+# Boas vindas ao repositório do One For All!

 # Habilidades
 Neste projeto, verificamos se voce é capaz de: